seqscope/cart/README.md

 ### merge tiles

-merge all tiles to one single geospatial file's one merged layer named 'all'.
-Since gdal module in greatlakes doesn't have ogrmerge.py, we need to use gdal container.
+merge converted geopatial files per tile into one single geospatial file (layer name 'all').
+We need to use gdal container since gdal module in greatlakes doesn't have ogrmerge.py strangely.

 ```
 $ module load singularity